 - 1. Class subject: Marine Biology: Systematics, biodiversity, phylogenetics, habitats and ecological niches of marine organisms. - 2.
 Object and summary of class: Survey the different types of organisms in the sea in order to develop a fundamental understanding of marine biodiversity.
 Assess the effects of natural and anthropogenic disturbances on marine ecosystems and their inhabitants.
 Develop an understanding of Metazoa evolution and molecular phylogenetics. - 3.
 Keywords: Marine Biodiversity, Plankton, Ecdysozoa, Lophotrochozoa, Phylogenetics, Systematics, Ecology - 4.
 Goal of study: Develop an understanding of the main categories of marine animals (Metazoa), become familiar with the basic body plans and distinguishing features against the background of evolution, ecology and systematics. - 5.
-Contents and progress schedule of class

-Each lecture will provide an overview of the fundamentals of different groups of marine organisms.
+Contents and progress schedule of class - Each lecture will provide an overview of the fundamentals of different groups of marine organisms.
 Students will gain an understanding of the field of systematics and dynamics of molecular phylogenetics.
-Practical components may be incorporated through "virtual" class excursions to public museums and aquariums.
+Practical components may be incorporated through "virtual" class excursions to public museums and aquariums. - (1-2).

-- (1).
 Introduction.
-Marine organisms and the food web; producers, consumers, detritivores; the major groups & their spatial and bathymetric distributions; solar-dependent and solar-independent (hydrothermal) systems. - (2).
-Systematics and phylogenetics - (3) Plants.
-Phytoplankton: major groups & their characteristics.
-Macrophytic seaweeds. - (4).
-Animals.
-Basic body plans.
-Segmentation.
-Annelida, particularly Polychaeta. - (5).
-Crustacea (1) Major groups.
-Zooplanktonic forms. - (6).
-Crustacea (2) Malacostraca.
-Major fisheries species.
-(3) Parasitic forms. - (7).
-Mollusca (1) Monoplacophora, Polyplacophora, Scaphopoda, Bivalvia.
-(2) Cephalopoda. - (8).
-Mid-term report and exam. - (9).
-Echinodermata. - (10).
-Chaetognatha, Hemichordata, Urochordata, Cephalochordata. - (11).
-Basics of fish taxonomy.
-Chondrichthyes & Osteichthyes. - (12).
-Basics of fish taxonomy.
-Chondrichthyes & Osteichthyes. - (13).
+Marine organisms and the food web; producers, consumers, detritivores; the major groups & their spatial and bathymetric distributions; solar-dependent and solar-independent (hydrothermal) systems. - (3-4).
+Marine animal (Metazoa) taxonomy, systematics and phylogenetics.
+Basic body plans (diploblasts versus triploblasts) and evo-devo (evolution of development).
+Evolution of the nervous system. - (5-6).
+Marine Invertebrates (non-bilaterians).
+Zooplanktonic forms. - (7-8).
+Bilateria.
+Deuterostomia and Protostomia.
+Chordata.
+Chaetognath, Urochordata, Cephalochordate.
+Hemichordate. - (9-10).
+Mid-term report and exam.
+Basics of fish systematics.
+Gnathostomes.
+Agnathan. - (11-12).
+Basics of fish systematics.
+Chondrichthyes.
+Osteichthyes. - (13-14).
 Marine mammals.
-Comparison with closest terrestrial relatives. - (15).
-Final report and exam. - 6.
+Systematics.
+Comparison with closest terrestrial relatives - (15).
+Final report, presentations and exam. - 6.
 Preparation: All students should complete weekly reading and writing assignments prior to each class.
 By identifying areas of difficulty, each student should aim to improve understanding of the course content. - 7.
 Record and evaluation method: Attendance and participation during lectures (25%); Reports/quizzes and end-of-term examination (75%) - 8.
 Textbook and references: Primary reading(s) (students can purchase or borrow a copy from campus library): Morrissey et al. (2016).
 Introduction to the Biology of Marine Life.
 11th. ed.
 (Jones & Bartlett Includes Navigate 2 Advantage Access) ISBN-13: 978-1-284-09050-5.
 Secondary reading(s): Levinton, JS (2017).
 Marine Biology: Function, Biodiversity, Ecology.
 ISBN-13: 978-0190625276; Ingrouille, M (2006).
 Plants: Diversity and Evolution.
 ISBN-13: 978-0521794336.
 Helfman, G (2009).
 The Diversity of Fishes: Biology, Evolution, and Ecology.
 ISBN-13: 978-1405124942.
 Brusca et al. (2016).
 The Invertebrates: A synthesis.
 3rd Edition.
 (Sinauer Associates) ISBN-13: 978-1605353753. - 9.
 Self-study: There is much to learn about these topics.
-Student are encouraged to review their lecture notes soon after class.
+Students are encouraged to review their lecture notes soon after class.
 Each lecture will start with a discussion and/quiz of the previous lecture to ensure students have a fundamental grasp of the course content, which is required to pass the quizzes/examinations. - 10.
 Practical business: Student projects will contribute to the Tree of Life project. - 11.
-In addition: Any questions should be addressed to the lecturer directly during or after lectures, or during office Groups not covered during this course will be dealt in the courses Life & Nature, Planktonology and in Basic Seminars.
+In addition: Questions should be addressed to the lecturer directly during or after lecture, or during office hours. ames.cheryl.lynn.al@tohoku.ac.jp \Groups not covered during this course will be dealt in the courses Life & Nature, Planktonology and in Basic Seminars.

-Subject Current topics of Shellfish Physiology (先端海洋生物生理学) Day/Period 1 st quarter Thu./1 st ~2 nd Object AMB Instructor (Post) Kazue Nagasawa (Assistant Prof.) Categories Specialized Subjects Preferable Participants 3rd-year students D:4: E-valor of A-vivalous (Cardonte Calcal -£ A:14 -1 C -:) Credits 1 Position Faculty of Agriculture (Graduate School of Agricultur al Science) Semester 7 Subject Numbering ABS-APS363E Language Used in Course English
+Subject Current topics of Shellfish Physiology (先端海洋生物生理学) Day/Period 1 st quarter Thu./1 st ~2 nd Object AMB Instructor (Post) Kazue Nagasawa (Assistant Prof.) Categories Specialized Subjects Preferable Participants 3rd-year students D:4: E-valor of A-vivalous (Cardonte Calcal -£ A:14 -1 C -: ) Credits 1 Position Faculty of Agriculture (Graduate School of Agricultur al Science) Semester 7 Subject Numbering ABS-APS363E Language Used in Course English